 ‘Well, my sweet, it’s half-past three, and he’s not here.’

 ‘Perhaps he’s been held up.’

-‘Or perhaps made up.
+‘Or made up.
 A figment of your over-active imagination.’

-‘If you don’t believe me, have a look at the CCTV.’
+‘If you don’t believe me, take a look at the CCTV.’

 ‘I did.
 This morning.
 It wasn’t switched on.’